bmegli/hardware-depth-to-point-cloud/README.md

 ### IDE (recommended)

-For static linking of HD2PC
+For static linking of HDU
 - copy `hdu.h` and `hdu.c` to your project and add them in your favourite IDE

 For dynamic linking of HD2PC: